vikumar01/stock_price_LSTM/README.md

 # stock_price_LSTM

-LSTM model in Kearas is used to predict the model
+LSTM model in Keras is used to predict the model